-A designer’s UX review of the Hargreaves Lansdown app
+A UI UX designer's review of the Hargreaves Lansdown app

 A few learnings from my recent experience with getting onboard with Hargreaves Lansdown’s updated financial services app.